grid-line

 Interviewing Customers

-Finally, the best way to gain a competitive advantage is to talk with customers one-on-one, as live conversations usually reveal golden insights often missed with other market research methods.
+Finally, the best way to assess market demand and learn what customers want is to talk to them one-on-one.
+Live conversations usually reveal golden insights often missed with other market research methods, as you can ask follow-up questions to get to the root of any pain point.

 For example, if you're marketing bamboo baby clothing, you might discover on customer research calls that most users received it as a gift from friends or parents.